A geometric Steinberg formula: Introduction

-Our proof of Theorem~\ref{thm:main-intro} follows arguments found in~\cite{abbgm}, where the authors prove the isomorphism $\mathsf{L}_w \star^{\cL^+ G} \IC^\mu \cong \mathsf{L}_{wt_{w_\circ(\mu)}}$ when $\bk$ is an algebraic closure of $\mathbb{Q}_\ell$.
+Our proof of Theorem~\ref{thm:main-intro} follows arguments found in~\cite{abbgm}, where the authors prove the isomorphism $\LGr_w \star^{\cL^+ G} \IC^\mu \cong \LGr_{wt_{w_\circ(\mu)}}$ when $\bk$ is an algebraic closure of $\mathbb{Q}_\ell$.
 As presented there, the proof uses some special features of the characteristic-$0$ setting (e.g.~the decomposition theorem); however, a closer analysis of their arguments reveals that they prove the full faithfulness statement in Theorem~\ref{thm:main-intro} in the case of positive-characteristic coefficients too.
 (Note that when $\bk$ has characteristic $0$ the Satake category is semisimple, so that this full faithfulness statement is an immediate consequence of the isomorphism of simple perverse sheaves.)
 It is then not difficult to deduce the isomorphism for simple objects.

-\begin{rmk} \begin{enumerate} \item In the body of the paper we will also prove a ``Whittaker" variant of Theorem~\ref{thm:main-intro}, for any choice of a subset $A \subset S_\aff$ generating a finite subgroup.
+\begin{rmk} \begin{enumerate} \item Let us emphasize that there is no assumption on $\ell$ in Theorem~\ref{thm:main-intro}.
+Such an assumption is needed only to (conjecturally) relate this statement to Representation Theory. \item In the body of the paper we will also prove a ``Whittaker" variant of Theorem~\ref{thm:main-intro}, for any choice of a subset $A \subset S_\aff$ generating a finite subgroup.
 (The case stated above corresponds to $A=\varnothing$.)
 This is motivated by a ``singular" variant of Conjecture~\ref{conj:FM}, which postulates the existence of a similar equivalence relating a singular block of $\Rep(\bG)$ (with ``singularity'' determined by $A$) with a category of perverse sheaves on $\Gr$ satisfying a Whittaker condition relative to a group attached to $A$. \item In this paper we work with perverse sheaves for the \'etale topology because we want to cover also the ``Whittaker'' categories, which have no counterpart at this point in the ``classical" setting of perverse sheaves for the analytic topology.
 However, in case $A=\varnothing$ our category is just the category of $I_\unip$-equivariant perverse sheaves on $\Gr$, which also makes sense in the classical setting; in this special case our proof of Theorem~\ref{thm:main-intro} applies in both settings. \end{enumerate} \end{rmk}